arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 Environment means the analysis environment for a script or model.

-- For each script/notebook in src, each model in models, there should be an env.\* file (here env.\* refers to a file named env with any extension, so env.yaml or env.txt, for example) that describes the environment in which it was created or run.
+- For each script/notebook in src, each model in models, there should be an environment manifest and file that describes the environment in which it was created or run.
 - Environment files should be named as follows: descriptiveName_env.\* and placed in a folder called environments within the configs/ directory.
 - Either individuals files or entire folders(whichever is the appropriate level) in scripts and notebooks within the src/ directory, the models/ directory, or the data/endpoints folder will need to be added to the env_manifest.csv file, matching them with their related environment file.
 - All environmental files should be documented in an environment manifest, see the [manifests/environment manifests](#manifestsenv-manifest) for more information